heythisispaul/EncompassConnect/README.md

 Pulls an array of loans based off the filter or list of GUIDs supplied.
 Returns a promise that resolves to the array of loans with the fields you requested.

 Parameters:
-* options: PipeLineContract - An object that determines which loans and fields being pulled.
+* options: FilterPipeLineContract | LoanGuidsPipeLineContract - An object that determines which loans and fields being pulled.
 Check out the [example](https://github.com/heythisispaul/EncompassConnect#viewing-a-pipeline) for additional details.
 * limit: number _(optional)_ - the maximum results to return from the call.
 The default is 1000, but may vary depending on the amount of data being requested per loan.